Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = 1.3.0 RC =
-* Fixed minor bug in Reply-To option handling (thanks to arildur for reporting).
+* Fixed minor bug in Reply-To option handling (thanks to arildur).
+* Some improvements in developers-related options (thanks to erikmolenaar).

 = 1.2.9 =
 * Added additional setting option to deal with email aliases (thanks to bradclarke365).